Project Summary

 Project Description

-The extreme rainfall events of November 2021 had major impacts on highways, highway structures and Indigenous communities throughout the Southern Interior and Lower Mainland, and highway infrastructure on Vancouver Island.
-The events caused closures on Highway 1, Highway 3, Highway 5 (Merritt to Hope), Highway 8 (Merritt to Spences Bridge), Highway 12, and Highway 99 (30 km west of Lillooet).
-The flooding pushed large debris into critical waterways and washed-out bridges and road embankments throughout British Columbia.
-Among the hardest hit areas was the Thompson-Nicola region.
-Flooding has resulted in the accumulation of various debris in rivers along Highway 8 which is located between Merritt and Spences Bridge.
+The extreme rainfall events of November 2021 had major impacts on highways, highway structures, and Indigenous communities throughout the Southern Interior and Lower Mainland.
+The events caused closures on major British Columbia routes: Highway 1 (Trans-Canada), Highway 3 (Hope to the Alberta border), Highway 5 (Merritt to Hope), Highway 8 (Merritt to Spences Bridge), Highway 12 (Lytton to Lillooet), and Highway 99 (30 km west of Lillooet).

 Managed and funded by the B.C.
-Provincial Government, through the Ministry of Environment and Climate Change Strategy, the project consisted of planning, removing, staging, and disposing of man-made debris deposited in the rivers as a result of the atmospheric river event, and the engagement of the many First Nation communities impacted in this clean-up effort.
+Provincial Government, through the Ministry of Environment and Climate Change Strategy, this removal project consisted of thorough planning, removing, staging, and disposing of man-made debris deposited in the rivers as a result of the atmospheric river event, and the engagement of many First Nation communities impacted in this critical clean-up effort.